dhirendraxd/100x-Hackathon/README.md

 - `VITE_FIREBASE_MESSAGING_SENDER_ID`
 - Optional: `VITE_FIREBASE_STORAGE_BUCKET`, `VITE_FIREBASE_MEASUREMENT_ID`, `VITE_FIREBASE_DATABASE_URL`
 - Optional: `VITE_USE_FIREBASE_EMULATORS` should be omitted or set to `false` in production
+   - If you use a non-default Functions emulator port locally, set `VITE_FUNCTIONS_EMULATOR_PORT`

 Notes: